Gloster F.5/34: Design and development

 The F.5/34 was the first monoplane fighter built by Gloster and the last design by H.P.
 Folland for the company.
 It was also Gloster's first land monoplane.

 The first design was based on a low-wing monoplane version of the Gladiator, probably retaining the fabric covering and with the fin and full-height rudder behind the tailplane, as for the Gladiator.
 The engine was to be the new Bristol Perseus sleeve-valve radial.
 The cockpit was semi-enclosed, with open sides and a spine behind it.
 The undercarriage retracted backwards and left the wheels half-exposed, which would reduce damage in the event of a wheels-up landing.

 By 1935, the design had changed and had acquired a number of more modern features such as a metal stressed-skin fuselage throughout.
 The cockpit canopy was now a glazed and framed canopy like that of the production Gladiator which slid backwards to open, giving much better vision above and behind.
 Although the main dimensions remained unchanged, the tailplane moved backwards behind the fin, requiring an extension of the fuselage beyond it, increasing the length by 3 feet.
 This was an innovation developed for the F.35/35 high-speed fighter specification.
-The intention was to improve spin recovery, by having the fin and rudder in 'clean' air, ahead of the tailplane.
+The intention was to improve spin recovery by having the fin and rudder in 'clean' air, ahead of the tailplane.

 The engine also changed, at least for the prototype aircraft, to the older 840 hp Bristol Mercury IX nine-cylinder poppet-valve radial engine.
 The Perseus had been developed with identical cylinder dimensions to the Mercury and was only a little larger, making the change an easy one.
-The Perseus was still under development and although it was expected - accurately - that the sleeve valve powerplant proffered much greater potential horsepower, the more conventional Mercury was deemed acceptable for the purposes of developing the prototype airframe, with a view to restoring the Perseus in the production version.
+The Perseus was still under development, and although it was expected - accurately - that the sleeve valve power plant proffered much greater potential horsepower, the more conventional Mercury was deemed acceptable for developing the prototype airframe, to restore the Perseus in the production version.

 The new aircraft, now informally referred to as the Unnamed Fighter, featured many of the trademark Gloster design elements including the tail and close-fitting cowling that resembled the earlier Gauntlet and Gladiator biplane fighters.
-The low wing cantilever mainplane was built in one piece with light-alloy spars running through from tip to tip and ribs made from channelling with steel and light-alloy tube struts.
+The low-wing cantilever mainplane was built in one piece with light-alloy spars running through from tip to tip and ribs made from channelling with steel and light-alloy tube struts.
 NACA 2218 profiles were used at the root and NACA 2209 at the tip.
-The single piece wing was later criticised as it would have prevented battle damage being repaired by replacing a single wing.
-Duralumin stressed-skin was used on the mainplane and tail unit with fabric-covered Frise ailerons.
+The single-piece wing was later criticised as it would have prevented battle damage from being repaired by replacing a single wing.
+Duralumin metal for the stressed skin construction was used on the mainplane and tail unit with fabric-covered Frise ailerons.
 The fuselage was a monocoque structure built up from light, fabricated oval-section rings with duralumin skinning.